EinarTheSad/opendrone/README.md

 ./gradlew :app:assembleDebug
 ```

-Install on a connected phone:
+Install on a connected phone (check `adb devices` first):

 ```sh
 ./gradlew :app:installDebug
 ```

-## Notes

-- The app currently targets Android SDK 34.
-- Drone connection details are still hardcoded in `DroneVideoReceiver.kt`.
-- Recording is saved as MJPEG AVI through Android MediaStore.
+This is an alternative to **com.tzh.wifi.wificam.activity**, which I find bloated and difficult to use.